side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/src/filesystem-proposal.md

 ### 1.1.16 pathname resolution \[<span id="fs.def.pathres">fs.def.pathres</span>\]

 Pathname resolution is the operating system dependent mechanism for resolving a pathname to a particular file in a file hierarchy.
-There may be multiple pathnames that resolve to the same file.  \[*Example:* The ISO/IEC 9945 POSIX standard specifies the mechanism in section 4.11, Pathname resolution. *--end example\]*
+There may be multiple pathnames that resolve to the same file.  \[*Example:* The ISO/IEC 9945 POSIX standard specifies the mechanism in section 4.11, Pathname resolution. *–end example\]*

 ### 1.1.17 <span id="Relative-path">relative path</span> \[fs.def.relative-path\]

 A path that is not absolute, and so only unambiguously identifies the location of a file when resolved relative to an implied starting location.
-The elements of a path that determine if it is relative are operating system dependent.  \[*Note:* Paths `"."` and `".."` are relative paths. *--end note*\]
+The elements of a path that determine if it is relative are operating system dependent.  \[*Note:* Paths `"."` and `".."` are relative paths. *–end note*\]

 ### 1.1.18 <span id="symbolic-link">symbolic link</span> \[fs.def.symlink\]

 A link (\[fs.def.link\]) with the property that when the file is encountered during pathname resolution, a string stored by the file is used to modify the pathname resolution.

 > \[*Note:* Symbolic links are often called symlinks.
 A symbolic link can be thought of as a raw pointer to a file.
-If the file pointed to does not exist, the symbolic link is said to be a "dangling" symbolic link. *-- end note*\]
+If the file pointed to does not exist, the symbolic link is said to be a “dangling” symbolic link. *– end note*\]

 1.2 <span id="Conformance">Conformance</span> \[fs.conformance\]
 ----------------------------------------------------------------